githubsaturn/snippetory/Disk Management.md

 UUID=2EE334A14F29361D       /some/existing/path/to/mount          ntfs-3g    defaults,users,noatime,nofail,x-systemd.device-timeout=10,rw,umask=0000          0       2
 ```

+Run `mount -a` to reload this file.

 Note that if you're using `ntfs`, you have to `apt-get install ntfs-3g` and use `ntfs-3g` in `fstab`

+## Disk Space

+- Use `df -hT` to get the big picture
+- Use `du -ha` to get details about current directory